jcheron/vhServer/README.md

 # vhServer
-A java server for virtualhost app
+A java server for the virtualhosts app

 ## What's vhServer
 This program can run scripts, receive a file and save it, receive a ping and reply to it, and everything you can add...